<img alt="" src="https://secure.mean8sigh.com/214587.png" style="display:none;">

 If you’re still experiencing operational pain, it’s likely that you’ve outgrown those systems and the benefits they initially delivered.

 Such a buildup of IT complexity in varied software systems can be both a management nightmare and a major drain on company resources.
-Instead of investing in new technologies which can drive and support business innovation, your money is tied up in keeping this patchwork of ill-assorted environment running.
-And your staff is likely tied up trying reconcile all of the various systems.
+Instead of investing in new technologies that can drive and support business innovation, your money is tied up in keeping this patchwork of ill-assorted environments running.
+And your staff is likely tied up trying to reconcile all of the various systems.

 Modern cloud-based ERP software, as an integrated all-in-one system, helps you avoid many of the downsides that come from a patchwork approach.
 It is the same reason that Apple products often “just work.”
-These systems allows multiple departments to operate as one cohesive unit, and it helps businesses build on a solid foundation without the headaches.
+These systems allow multiple departments to operate as one cohesive unit, and they help businesses build on a solid foundation without the headaches.

 Here are four telltale signs that multiple software systems are creating havoc at your company, and that it may be time to make the switch to an integrated ERP system.